 This section outlines new features and enhancements introduced in the Mirantis Container Cloud release 2.14.0.
 For the list of enhancements in the Cluster releases 7.4.0 and 5.21.0 that are supported by the Container Cloud release 2.14.0, see the Cluster releases (managed).

 Support of the Equinix Metal provider with private networking¶

-Introduced support of Container Cloud deployments that are based on the Equinix Metal infrastructure with private networking.
+Introduced the Technology Preview support of Container Cloud deployments that are based on the Equinix Metal infrastructure with private networking.